- Digestive Disease Common Misconceptions

 Occult gastrointestinal bleeding

 Another "type" of blood in the stool is occult blood.
 Occult gastrointestinal bleeding refers to a slow loss of blood into the upper or lower gastrointestinal tract that does not change the color of the stool or result in the presence of visible bright red blood.
 Blood in the stool is detected only by testing the stool for blood (fecal occult blood testing) in the laboratory.
 Occult blood in the stool has many of the same causes as rectal bleeding, and may be associated with the same symptoms as more active bleeding.
 For example, slow bleeding from ulcers, colon polyps, or cancers can cause small amounts of blood to mix and be lost within the stool.
-Occult bleeding often associated with anemia that is due to loss of iron along with the blood (iron deficiency anemia).
+Chronic occult bleeding often is associated with anemia due to the loss of iron along with the blood (iron deficiency anemia).